thompson-vii/fivsh/posts/stacked_light.md

 This is with the same parameters as the srgb set up.
 ![Filmic render](/img/stacked_lights/no_filmic.png)

 You can still achieve the blown out highlight look with filmic transform but not without some tweaking.
-The default filmic transform compresses highlight area, so increasing the strength of the sun lamp is needed.
+Filmic compresses highlight and reduces color saturation, increasing the strength of the sun lamp is a necessity.
 The scene will be overall more illuminated and less saturated.
 The color falloff is also less pronounced.

 ![Filmic render adjusted](/img/stacked_lights/yes_filmic.png)
 - Color management: